Leaderboard

 2 points

--Just talks in circles about waterparks. -had no idea camelback charged 75 dollars to replace a lost season pass. -repeatedly told the host of the podcast that the host knows more about lifts/infrastructure at camelback than he did. not a good look for a GM.
+33. -Just talks in circles about waterparks. -had no idea camelback charged 75 dollars to replace a lost season pass. -repeatedly told the host of the podcast that the host knows more about lifts/infrastructure at camelback than he did. not a good look for a GM.
 I listen to the podcast on long car rides, and every other GM from any ski area knows the ins and outs of their operation.
-I don't know if I’ll finish this one.2 points
+I don't know if I’ll finish this one.

 1 point